harmony-development/protocol/stable/Ids.md

 - The `server` part is the domain of the server and must always be provided.
 - The `id` part is a file ID and must always be provided.
 - The `port` part is the port and must always be provided.

+## File ID

+This is an ID that represents a file on a server.
+It can be one of the following:

+- A local file ID,
+- A HMC.